-Trusity Collaborates With Abdulla Al Ghurair Foundation In Takween Initiative
+Trusity collaborates with Abdulla Al Ghurair Foundation in Takween Initiative

-(MENAFN- Mid-East) Trusity, a leader in online education, proudly announces its strategic partnership with the Abdulla Al Ghurair Foundation (AGF) in the Takween initiative, the UAE's first after-school learner enrichment program designed to empower Emirati students between the ages 13-18 in public schools through academic reinforcement and skill development.
+(MENAFN- Nausheen Shamsher) Trusity, a leader in online education, proudly announces its strategic partnership with the Abdulla Al Ghurair Foundation (AGF) in the Takween initiative, the UAE’s first after-school learner enrichment program designed to empower Emirati students between the ages 13-18 in public schools through academic reinforcement and skill development.

 Trusity, one of the key contributors to the Takween initiative, aims at enriching Emirati students with academic strengthening and skill development through various specialized programs.
 Trusity's participation in the Takween initiative with AGF is not just about education; it's about shaping a generation equipped with the essential skills for future success.